Friday 26 July 2019

 Housing, homes or architecture?

-Presented by Simon Allford, Founding director, Allford Hall Monaghan Morris
+Simon Allford, Founding director, Allford Hall Monaghan Morris

 AHMM remains sceptical of models of architectural practice focused on the idea of typological expertise.
 Instead it pursues the making of everyday architecture that is "ExtraOrdinary."
 An architecture that is both of this central idea and of the context in which it is situated.
 The practice therefore pursues opportunities to build out its research, be that in urban or rural situations; be it in a global city like London, an oil and prairie city like Oklahoma or a new technology hub like Hyderabad.